 Since honey is derived from nature, it invariably contains botulinum spores.
 Heating, boiling and even pasteurizing does nothing to destroy them (1).
 Therefore, spores enter the digestive system unhindered when contaminated food is consumed.

 In children older than 12 months, these spores pose no danger since the body has enough checks to prevent their multiplication.
 But babies younger than 12 months lack this efficiency and are vulnerable to botulinum bacteria infection, referred to as infant botulism.

 Infant botulism is an ailment mostly seen in babies of less than six months of age, but it can happen in infants of 6-12 months as well.
 It is caused by a neurotoxin called botulinum toxin.

 Babies have developing bodies, which means that the organs are still not fully developed.
-The same holds good with their natural intestinal bacterial flora, which are still in their primitive stages of forming their colonies.
+The same holds good with their natural intestinal bacterial flora, which are not developed enough to handle the bacteria.
 They do not have the numbers or the capabilities to put up a strong fight against the foreign bacteria entering the gut.

 Also, the baby’s liver does not produce enough bile juice to stand a fight with the spores.

 Honey poses a challenge to your baby’s developing gut: